decaporg/decap-cms/website/site/content/docs/add-to-your-site.md

 ---
-title: Quick Start
+title: Add to Your Site
 position: 20
 ---

-# Quick Start
+# Add Netlify CMS to Your Site

 Netlify CMS is adaptable to a wide variety of projects.
 The only inflexible requirement is that your site content must be written in markdown, JSON, YAML, or TOML files, stored in a repo on [GitHub](https://github.com/).
 (If you're partial to another Git hosting service, check out the PRs in progress for [GitLab](https://github.com/netlify/netlify-cms/pull/517) and [Bitbucket](https://github.com/netlify/netlify-cms/pull/525) support.)

-In this guide, we're going to assume you're using a [static site generator](https://www.staticgen.com/), like Jekyll, Hugo, Hexo, or Gatsby.
+This tutorial will guide you through the steps for adding Netlify CMS to a site that's built with a common [static site generator](https://www.staticgen.com/), like Jekyll, Hugo, Hexo, or Gatsby.
+Alternatively, you can [start from a template](https://www.netlifycms.org/docs/start-with-a-template) or dive right into to [configuration options](https://www.netlifycms.org/docs/configuration-options).

 ## App File Structure

 All Netlify CMS files are contained in a static `admin` folder, stored at the root of your published site.
 Where you store this folder in the source files depends on your static site generator.
 Here's the the static file location for a few of the most popular static site generators:

 These generators ... | store static files in